Dhrumil-Rana/Flask_QA/README.md

 ---

-<p align="center">This project is for Gamers who love to buy/sell their skins on the steam platform.
-This project will help the users to market their skins in different games.
-You can also chat with your friends and see the popular market items.
+<p align="center">This Social Media project is for Steam users who love to buy/sell their Counter-Strike skins on the Steam platform.
+This project will help users market their skins in a different way.
+You can also chat with your friends and search through the most popular Steam Community Market items for Counter-Strike.
     <br>
 </p>